Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - A brief introduction of yourself and your qualifications

-- A summary of your relevant experience and skills
+- Highlighting your relevant experience and skills

 - Expressing your enthusiasm for the position and the company

-- Providing a professional closing and your contact details
+- A closing and contact information

 Here’s an example of an effective resume letter: